 2. Know Your Audience

-Another important step in presentation preparation is to know your audience.
+Related to that, another important step in presentation preparation is to know your audience.
 Your presentation plan will be completely different depending on whether audience members are novices or experts in your topic.
 Understanding who you're presenting to helps you select appropriate data and anecdotes to convey your topic.

 The next tip in our series of presentation steps is to brainstorm.
 This can be something you do on your own or with others.
 Either way, note down initial ideas and inspiration for your presentation.
 Use tools like mind mapping to connect related concepts.